 As these amounts fall due within one year, the actual amount receivable/payable is deemed to reflect the fair value.
-The fair values fall within Level 3 of the fair value hierarchy.

 Loan notes

 The fair value is based on broker prices obtained from third party financial institutions.
 The fair values fall within Level 2 of the fair value hierarchy.